Frequently Asked Questions

 New Students - Transfers

 Step 3 - Utilize your online resources.
-Carefully read about your GE requirements, major requirements, and sample schedules.
+Carefully read about your university, college, and major requirements.

-- UC Davis classifies undergraduate courses as lower or upper division
+• UC Davis classifies undergraduate courses as lower or upper division through a numbering system

 • 001 to 099 courses are lower division